Pogify/pogify/README.md

 15. Pogify will unexpectedly automatically redirect to the Spotify login page if it fails to refresh the login session.
 16. ~~State updates by the Spotify Web Player SDK makes two plus updates per state change.
 There is not yet a solution to consolidate and/or drop an update and not post an update.~~
 17. ~~Pogify does not yet comply 100% with Spotify Developer Agreement.
 We are working as fast as possible to remedy this shortfall.~~
-18. Theme enabling dark mode keeps dark mode on refresh even when dark mode toggled off
+18. ~~Theme enabling dark mode keeps dark mode on refresh even when dark mode toggled off~~ Fixed by f16c313
-19. ~~there are no tests.~~ there is one test.
+19. ~~there are no tests.~~ there are two tests.
 20. sparse code commenting
 21. And probably many more I forgot about